Kairos-Tek/t3chfest-2026/README.md

-# CCF Proposal: T3chFest 2026 Qubic Developer Outreach Initiative
+# CCF Proposal: T3chFest 2026 Qubic Developer Outreach

 Request to approve the budget to assist T3chfest 2026 developer event in Madrid.